ibexa/documentation-developer/docs/search/aggregation_reference/product_attribute_aggregations.md

 Product attribute aggregations aggregate search results by the value of the product's attributes.

-Depending of attribute type, the following aggregations are available:
+Depending on attribute type, the following aggregations are available:

 - `ProductAttributeBooleanAggregation`
 - `ProductAttributeColorAggregation`